 Attachment

 The Lovers, The Devil, and The Moon reveal how longing can blur truth, distort choice, or trap the will.
+The shadow here is not the feeling itself but the refusal to examine what the feeling is actually attached to.

 Collapse

 The Tower, Death, and The Hanged Man ask what must end, break, or suspend before a better order is possible.
+These cards are not punishments.
+They are threshold guardians that appear when the current structure has run past its usefulness.

 Integration